RobertBlackwell01/frameworks_and_languages_module/technical_report.md

 app.use(cors())
 ```

-I've utalized javas first class function to define route handlers and middleware for my express.js server.
-Middleware functions like the ones in my example are passed as paramentrs which enables json parsing and cors support.
-By using this feature of java script I have ensure that the code remains modular which allos for more efficent data handling which enhances matainability and scalability.
+I've utilized javas first class function to define route handlers and middleware for my express.js server.
+Middleware functions like the ones in my example are passed as paraments which enables Json parsing and CORS support.
+By using this feature of java script, I have ensure that the code remains modular which allows for more efficient data handling which enhances attainability and scalability.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions